Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Results

 Lastly, with a further increase of the gas filling pressure, the ZDW shifts into the infrared region and the pump pulse propagates in a normal dispersion regime.
 Our experimental results for $\SI{934}{\milli\bar}$, $\SI{1703}{\milli\bar}$ and $\SI{3344}{\milli\bar}$ filling Ar pressures are shown in Fig.~\ref{fig:normal_dispersion}.
 They correspond to ZDWs in the range from $\SI{950}{\nano\metre}$ to $\SI{1300}{\nano\metre}$.
 They show significant spectral broadening, which starts to decrease with increasing gas pressure.
 However, in this regime our usual simulations, which use the pump pulse fully coupled to the fundamental mode of the HCF, do not qualitatively represent the measurements well, which suggests that some of the assumptions we have used are no longer justified.

-One of our assumptions is that all of the energy that is initially coupled into the fibre is in the fundamental mode $\mathrm{HE}_{11}$, despite the fact that hollow capillaries are inherently multi-mode.
+One of our assumptions is that all of the energy that is initially coupled into the fiber is in the fundamental mode $\mathrm{HE}_{11}$, despite the fact that hollow capillaries are inherently multi-mode.
 This is justified for low nonlinearity if the correct focusing geometry is used~\cite{Harrington1998}, where over 98\% of a Gaussian pump beam can be coupled to the fundamental mode.
-Furthermore, the numerical model we use fully accounts for the nonlinear multi-mode dynamics during the pulse propagation through the fibre.
-However, in the higher-pressure regime it is possible that the pulse experiences self-focusing even before it is coupled into the fibre, and we have not accounted for this up to now.
+Furthermore, the numerical model we use fully accounts for the nonlinear multi-mode dynamics during the pulse propagation through the fiber.
+However, in the higher-pressure regime it is possible that the pulse experiences self-focusing even before it is coupled into the fiber, and we have not accounted for this up to now.
 Indeed, we exceed the peak power for self-focusing~\cite{Fibich2000} for some of the pressures and pump pulse energies used.
 In the case of ultrashort pulses propagating in free space with normal dispersion, the dynamics are complicated further by the addition of temporal effects~\cite{Polynkin2013, Chernev1992}.

-In order to capture these dynamics, we have additionally performed full spatial simulations of the pulse propagation inside the input gas cell over a distance of $\SI{20}{\centi\metre}$ from the fibre input.
-Although the distance between the gas-cell window and the fibre input is $\SI{92}{\centi\metre}$ in our setup, we have found that significant nonlinear modifications in the spatial and temporal domains occur only near the fibre input, where the intensity of the focusing beam is sufficiently high.
-As input for these simulations, we have used an aberration-free Gaussian beam with beam size back-calculated from the linear fibre input beam radius of $\SI{80}{\micro\metre}$ corresponding to 0.64 times the inner capillary radius.
-The free-space propagated beam is then projected onto the modes of the HCF using Eq.~\ref{eq:overlap}, which couples the spatio-temporal evolution due to the free-space propagation onto up to 20 azimuthally-symmetric $\mathrm{HE}_\mathrm{1m}$ fibre modes.
+In order to capture these dynamics, we have additionally performed full spatial simulations of the pulse propagation inside the input gas cell over a distance of $\SI{20}{\centi\metre}$ from the fiber input.
+Although the distance between the gas-cell window and the fiber input is $\SI{92}{\centi\metre}$ in our setup, we have found that significant nonlinear modifications in the spatial and temporal domains occur only near the fiber input, where the intensity of the focusing beam is sufficiently high.
+As input for these simulations, we have used an aberration-free Gaussian beam with beam size back-calculated from the linear fiber input beam radius of $\SI{80}{\micro\metre}$ corresponding to 0.64 times the inner capillary radius.
+The free-space propagated beam is then projected onto the modes of the HCF using Eq.~\ref{eq:overlap}, which couples the spatio-temporal evolution due to the free-space propagation onto up to 20 azimuthally-symmetric $\mathrm{HE}_\mathrm{1m}$ fiber modes.